tjvananne/technical-field-guide/tactical/Python/tricky_installs/virtualenvironments_and_ipython.md

+# Multiple Python Versions on Windows with virtualenvwrapper-win

+## 1) Download and install

+For example, I want to be able to run python 3.4 and python 2.7 on my machine.
+These instructions should work for whatever combination of Python versions you want to install.
+(It can be more than just 2 if you want).

+For this example, we will consider python 3.4 to be our "primary" version and 2.7 to be the "secondary" version.

-Fresh install python 3.4 64 bit version
+1) Fresh install python 3.4 64 bit version
 - During install, click "yes" for adding to path

-Fresh install python 2.7 64 bit version
+2) Fresh install python 2.7 64 bit version
-- During install, keep "no" checked to not add to path
+- During install, keep "no" checked to not add to path (we'll add it later manually)

-test that executing "python" starts python version 3.4
+3) Now open a command prompt and execute:

+	python

+It should put you in python 3.4

-exit python
+4) exit python with `ctrl-Z` then pressing `ENTER` key

+## 2) Upgrade pip

-execute:
+1) execute:

 	python -m pip install --upgrade pip

-then:
+## 3) Set a "WORKON_HOME" system environment variable

+1) Click start button and search "system environment variables" -- you should see something similar to "edit system environment variables", click that.

+2) On "advanced" tab, click "Enviornment Variables" button, then in the bottom half, click the "New..." button.

+3) Name the variable "WORKON_HOME" and make the value the file path to where you want all of your virtual environments to be located (mine is `C:/venvs`)

+## 4) Install virtualenv and virtualenvwrapper-win

+Close any command prompts you have open and then open a new command prompt and execute:

 	python -m pip install virtualenv

-then:
+Then execute:
 	python -m pip install virtualenvwrapper-win

-then:
+## 5) Create a virtual env for this python version

+In a command prompt execute the `mkvirtualenv` command followed by what you want to name your virtual environment.
+I like to use the naming convention 'py' + '2 digit version numb'
++ bit version (64 or 32):

 	mkvirtualenv py3464

 Go to wherever you specified your WORKON_HOME path to be and make sure it actually created your virtual environment.

-In the same command prompt window, test out your `deactivate`, `workon py3464` commands to make sure you're able to activate and deactivate your environment
+In the same command prompt window, test out your `deactivate`, `workon py3464` commands to make sure you're able to toggle between activating and deactivating your environment

-### setting up a virtual env for python 2.7
+## 6) Set up Paths for secondary Python version

-Now go back to environment variables and add these two to your path manually:
+Now go back to environment variables and add these two to your path manually (I'm adding `Python27` because that is the secondary version I would like to install, replace that with whatever version you're wanting to be your secondary):

 	C:/Python27
 	C:/Python27/Scripts

 Then move them **above/before the corresponding python 3.4 paths** that are already in your PATH variable.
+(I know, this kinda sucks, but its only for the setup process initially!)

 **CLOSE AND REOPEN** your command prompt if you didn't close it yet.

-Type in `python` and make sure you get the 2.7 version REPL and not the 3.4 version.
+Type in `python` and make sure you get the 2.7 (secondary) version REPL and not the 3.4 (primary) version.

+## 7) Upgrade pip for secondary python version

 execute:

 	python -m pip install --upgrade pip

-then:
+## 8) Install virtualenv and virtualenvwrapper-win

+then execute:

 	python -m pip install virtualenv

-You might get a warning there that it is already installed? that confused me...
-Not sure how that happened to be honest..

-then:
+then execute:

 	python -m pip install virtualenvwrapper-win